taleinat/python-data-classes-talk/presentation.md

         # ...
 ```

+Notes:

+- This is just an example of a corner you might run into.
+- Slots is notorious for making trouble.
+Just use `frozen` when possible.
+- If you need mutable data objects, slots can be useful.

 VVV

 ## Slots (cont.)

 - attrs: `@attrs(slots=True)`
+- dataclasses:
-- dataclasses doesn't have special support for slots
+    - doesn't have special support for slots
     - Worse, with dataclasses, using slots severly limits the usable features.
         - No default values
         - Generally can't use `field()`
+    - There are workarounds for this...

 ---